northstowekarate/northstowekarate.github.io/posts/2024/11/06/index.md

 We'll continue to practice this.

-We then moved on to kumite.
-We practiced this both with and without a partner.
+We then moved on to kumite - practicing this both with and without a partner.

-We ran out of time so only practiced kihon kata once - we will do more of this next week!
+We then practiced kihon kata once - we will do more of this next week!